Private, In-Home Tutoring in Wakefield, New Hampshire

-SchoolTutoring Academy’s tutoring programs for Wakefield students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Wakefield, New Hampshire students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The schools promote a culture of respect in which consistent and fair expectations are expected from all Spaulding High School community members, including the idea of discipline with dignity.
 The objective-based curriculum supports well-researched instructional strategies.
 Educators implement research-based instructional and classroom management strategies that model skills to students and give them time to explore topics independently.
 Interventions in reading and mathematics are offered to those who need them.
 Teachers strive to personalize educational experiences and to raise awareness about how topics are relevant to students lives.